 Gold prospecting in the Black Hills area of South Dakota had some very early starts.
 History shows that in 1887, writings were found on a slab of rock with a carved message from a prospector named Esra Kind stating that there had been a raid on his small prospecting party in 1833.
 The message stated that he and his men were attacked by a band of Indians and that his men and horses were packing all the gold they could carry.
 But this story is not so much about gold.
 As you will see by the end of the story, it's about the fool's gold.

-Mining and prospecting never really took off in this area until the time of Custer and that was around the years of 1874.
-During that time there was government deals with treaties and after that the area became opened for more prospecting and settling.
-In fact during this time it was Custer and some of his men that actually found gold in the French Creek area which is close to modern day Custer.
+Mining and prospecting never really took off in this area until the time of Custer, and that was around the years of 1874.
+During that time, there was government deals with treaties, and after that, the area became open for more prospecting and settling.
+In fact, during this time, it was Custer and some of his men that actually found gold in the French Creek area, which is close to modern day Custer.
 Like all mining booms back then, word traveled fast, and it wasn't long before the Black Hills area was crawling with prospectors and miners.
 Small tent towns sprang up and soon the merchants, saloons, and brothels followed.
 By 1877, work had changed from prospecting to actual mining as some deposits were found and it was during these years that the broken boot mine was discovered.

 However, as time went on, there wasn't enough money in fool's gold either, and so in 1904, the mine shut down.
 The mine sat idle until 1917 when it reopened because of World War I and the need for iron and sulfur to make gunpowder.
 But in a year or so after, the mine closed altogether.
-Then in the mid 1950's a group of local business men decided to buy the mine and turn it into a tourist attraction.
-The only living heirs of the mine decided to lease the mine out and while there was renovations going on, some workers stumbled across an old worn out boot in a tumnel.
-This prompted the owners and the heirs to rename the mine, Broken Boot.
+Then in the mid 1950s, a group of local businessmen decided to buy the mine and turn it into a tourist attraction.
+The only living heirs of the mine decided to lease the mine out, and while there was renovations going on, some workers stumbled across an old, worn out boot in a tumnel.
+This prompted the owners and the heirs to rename the mine, broken boot.